BYU-PRISM/GEKKO/docs/tuning_params.rst

 Description: Upper bound

-Explanation: UPPER is the the upper limit of a variable.
+Explanation: `UPPER` is the the upper limit of a variable.
 If the variable guess value is above the upper limit, it is adjusted to the upper limit before it is given to the solver.
-The upper limit is also checked with the lower limit to ensure that it is greater than or equal to the lower limit.
+The upper limit is also checked with the lower limit (:ref:`lower`) to ensure that it is greater than or equal to the lower limit.
 If the upper limit is equal to the lower limit, the variable is fixed at that value.

 .. _vdvl: